Blog Article: Designer Initials, Signatures and Monograms on Coins

 LA - Leslie Adonis.
 Perth Mint, on coins issued for Australia (1992 - 1993).

 LA - Lydia Ashe.
-Royal Australian Mint, on coins issued for Australia (2020).
+Royal Australian Mint, on coins issued for Australia (2020 - present).

 LB - Lucas Bowers.
 Perth Mint, on coins issued for Australia and Tuvalu.